Celia M. Hunter: Camp Denali

 Hunter and Wood, together with Wood's husband, decided to start Camp Denali, which was planned to be similar to the hut systems in Europe, with simple accommodations coupled with outdoor activities.
-The threesome staked out a Trade and Manufacturing Site claim under the Homestead Act along the then-western boundary of Denali National Park, with a magnificent view of Denali (formerly known as Mount McKinley), and opened for business in 1952.
-Their management philosophy was simple, "to create a setting in which our guests, staff, and even casual visitors would be aware of the wonders of the natural world that surrounded us."
-Camp Denali's management closely reflected Hunter's philosophy on life.
-"We specialized in providing healthy, sustaining meals, with fresh baked bread and pastries, and we refused to handle either soft drinks or beer in our small store because we didn't want to see the throw-away cans littering the roadsides," Hunter once remarked.
+The threesome staked out a Trade and Manufacturing Site claim under the Homestead Act along the then-western boundary of Denali National Park, with a view of Denali, and opened in 1952.
+Their stated management philosophy was "to create a setting in which our guests, staff, and even casual visitors would be aware of the wonders of the natural world that surrounded us."
 Camp Denali was sold in 1975 and now lies within Denali National Park.

-As their business grew, so did their deep respect and love for the natural world.
-They found themselves increasingly involved in Alaska's issues.
-When Celia Hunter and Ginny Wood first arrived in Alaska, it was a Territory with approximately 180,000 people.
+The three found themselves increasingly involved in Alaska's issues.
+When Hunter and Wood first arrived in Alaska, it was a territory with approximately 180,000 people.
 "Flying across bush Alaska, the entire landscape was a seamless whole, unmarred by man-made boundaries.
 Alaskans assumed it would always be like this, and they resisted strenuously the setting aside of particular lands to protect them."
-Alaska was changing rapidly before their eyes and they realized it was going to take a lot of work to protect the Alaskan wildlands they loved.

 The trip that Olaus and Mardy Murie made in 1956 to the Sheenjek River at Lost and Lobo Lakes in the foothills of the Brooks Range was the catalyst that started the conservation movement in Alaska.
-Olaus Murie, a naturalist and wildlife biologist well known for his work in Alaska, dreamed of protecting a large area of the Arctic that extended from the Arctic Ocean, across the Brooks Range, and down into the boreal forest on the opposite side.
+Olaus Murie was a naturalist and wildlife biologist well-known for his work in Alaska.
 After their trip, Murie proposed the creation of the Arctic National Wildlife Refuge to protect an ecosystem large enough to support the great Porcupine River caribou herd and other large populations of wildlife.
 Hunter met the Muries on one of their trips through Fairbanks.
 "We really supported very strongly what they were trying to do.
 Olaus Murie went home and drew lines on the map and we started fighting for setting aside the area," said Hunter.